-In 1 Corinthians 11, Paul says that a woman should cover her head when prophesying, but a man should not, for "woman is the glory of man.
-For man [anēr] did not come from woman, but woman from man; neither was man created for woman, but woman for man" (vv.
-8-9).
-There are numerous questions about the way that Paul reasons in this chapter, and a later paper will discuss them in more detail.
-But here we can note that Paul uses the creation priority of the man in support of the the cultural custom of women covering their heads.
+was man created for woman, but woman for man" (verses 7-9).
+There are numerous questions about the way that Paul reasons in this chapter, and a later study will discuss them in more detail.
+But here we can note that Paul uses the creation priority of the man in support of the cultural custom of women covering their heads.
 Paul can use the creation account to argue for a temporary custom.

 Paul is saying that men and women in Corinthian society of his day may prophesy, but they must do it in slightly different ways.
-He is not addressing the relative authority of men and women, 18 nor the authority of what they say, but only the appearance of the person saying it.
-He also weakens the significance of the priority of the first man by observing that male-female relationships are transformed in the Lord: "In the Lord, however, woman is not independent of man, nor is man independent of woman.
-For as woman came from man, so also man is born of woman" (vv.
-11-12).
-These verses strike a note of equality in the Lord, and they remind us that although the first woman came from the first man, all subsequent men have come from women, and the argument from priority is inconclusive.
+He is not addressing the relative authority of men and women.17 Nor is Paul addressing the authority of what they say, but only the appearance of the person saying it.
+He also weakens the significance of the priority of the first man by observing that male-female relationships are transformed in the Lord: "Nevertheless, in the Lord woman is not independent of man nor man of woman; for as woman was made from man, so man is now born of woman" (verses 11-12).18 These verses strike a note of equality in the Lord, and they remind us that although the first woman came from the first man, all subsequent men have come from women, and the argument from priority is inconclusive.